hde-ghel/fdf/README.md

 * Pretty color gradients!
 * Color modification
 * Height modification
+* Color are defined by relative height in the map.

 ## Compiling and running
 Run `make`.
 An executable will compile.
 Currently running on OS X and linux.